- Accidental Innuendo:

 - The 1979-82 daily syndicated run had two contestants play two games, after which they would both retire, instead of returning champions.
 At least one player won both games and struck out in both Super Matches, going home with parting gifts.

 - The ABC version had each episode be self-contained, but unlike Match Game PM, it had returning champions.
 The scores were cash-based, however, and the game hinged on the second Match-Up rather than the second pair of A-B questions.
+Only the winning player on each show kept the money; departing contestants received standard consolation prizes.

-- What an Idiot: Has its own subpage.
+- What an Idiot!: Has its own subpage.

 - WTH, Casting Agency?: Kukla and Ollie from Kukla, Fran and Ollie appeared on MG '79 and PM that same year (all before the "Cuckoo ____" fiasco), both staying in character.